2021 CALL FOR PAPERS

 SUBMISSION GUIDELINES + ELIGIBILITY

-Manuscripts should be sent to Jennifer Hubbert at as two separate Word Documents.
-Entries should be double-spaced and should include one file containing essay text alone (i.e. with author’s name removed) and a second file containing the cover page (see details below).
-The award winner will be notified in the fall of 2020.
+Manuscripts should be sent to Jennifer Hubbert (email@example.com) as MS Word files, double-spaced, with one file for the text itself (with author’s name removed) and another file for the cover page (see details below).
+The award winner will be notified in the fall of 2021.

 Students must be in a degree-granting program (including MA or PhD) at the time of their submission.